funtruth/MafiaBox-Dev/README.md

 - [Useful dev notes](./src/MAYBEREADME.md)

 ## WIP
-- [ ] Avalon lady of the lake, blitz, resistance
+- [ ] Game mode publishing, publish through pageRepo alone pretty much, use modes to publish relevant roles/phases/events.
+Need to automate this instead of the monstrosity that resides in [AdminView](./src/modules/home/game/AdminView.js)

 ## Backlog
+- [ ] Mafia core game
 - [ ] email/sign-up on website
 - [ ] board handling, thinking of implementing a room.board:[] property
 - [ ] deck handling, thinking of implementing a room.deck:[] property that stores pageKeys.
 This allows for phases, roles, and events to be drawn from a deck.
 Would need to add a new logic field "onDrawn"
+- [ ] Avalon blitz
+- [ ] Avalon event based (deck)

 ## Low Priority
 - [ ] move eventEditor to a modal view to write better pseudo code.
 Currently not working well.
 - [ ] string edits cannot start with a variable
-- [ ] Game mode publishing, publish through pageRepo alone pretty much, use modes to publish relevant roles/phases/events.
-Need to automate this instead of the monstrosity that resides in [AdminView](./src/modules/home/game/AdminView.js)

-## 07/13/2019
+## 07/14/2019
+### Major
-- [x] Mafia core game
+- [x] Avalon core tested
+- [x] Avalon Lady of the Lake
 - [x] it's difficult to parse for phase changes, maybe I should create a marker that allows JSON.stringify to work?
 IMPLEMENTATION: just parsed string, seems to work decently so won't change it for now.
+IMPLEMENTATION 2: I realized that leftover logic still exists so now I am putting the logic through getCode and parsing for next.update.gameState.phase and finding the string.
+Can't go wrong with this.

 ## 07/06/2019
 ### Major